collective/collective.developermanual/source/reference_manuals/old/archetypes/appendix.rst

 ::

+    from zope.interface import Interface, Attribute...

+    class IEmployeeModifiedEvent(Interface):
-    from zope.interface import Interface, Attribute...class IEmployeeModifiedEvent(Interface):    """An event fired when an employee object is saved.    """    context = Attribute("The content object that was saved.")
+        """An event fired when an employee object is saved.
+        """
+        context = Attribute("The content object that was saved.")

 The implementation is trivial, and can be found in *content/employee.py*:

 ::

+    from zope.interface import implements...
+    from Products.borg.interfaces import IEmployeeModifiedEvent...

+    class EmployeeModifiedEvent(object):
-    from zope.interface import implements...from Products.borg.interfaces import IEmployeeModifiedEvent...class EmployeeModifiedEvent(object):    """Event to notify that employees have been saved.    """    implements(IEmployeeModifiedEvent)    def __init__(self, context):        self.context = context
+        """Event to notify that employees have been saved.
+        """
+        implements(IEmployeeModifiedEvent)

+        def __init__(self, context):
+            self.context = context

 It is of course the event *class* that we instantiate and send, whilst we register the event handler for the event *interface*.